 - a.
 Fill in occupational designation to appear on ballot. - b.
 Fill in residence, business and mailing addresses. - c.
 Print name in space provided in "Oath of Office". - d.
-Candidate must appear before a Registrar Recorder/County Clerk elections deputy to witness the candidate's signature or submit a notarized signature.
+Candidate must appear before a notary public (or Registrar Recorder/County Clerk elections deputy) for official to witness candidate's signature.